Seek…

 “Which of you, if your son asks for bread, will give him a stone?
 10 Or if he asks for a fish, will give him a snake?
 11 If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!
 12 So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.

-I work at a small retail shop, and I have come to recognize at least three different types of shoppers.
-There are the browsers– they have no clear idea of what they are looking for, and they spend their time looking at items and chatting.
-They may end up buying items, but they are just as likely to pick up an item, consider it, and then cast it aside if something else catches their eye, or their friends are ready to leave.
+I used to own a small retail shop, and I came to recognize at least three different types of shoppers.
+There are the browsers– they had no clear idea of what they were looking for, and they spent their time looking at items and chatting.
+They may have ended up buying items, but they were just as likely to pick up an item, consider it, and then cast it aside if something else caught their eye, or their friends were ready to leave.

 various containers in store

-Then, there are the lookers.
-They pick up certain items, look at the price, look at the color and size, hold it up, try it on (if it can be worn); they may even ask their friends’ advice.
-They have a particular need, and they are looking for an item that “fits” that need.
+Then, there were the lookers.
+They would pick up certain items, look at the price, look at the color and size, hold it up, try it on (if it can be worn); they may even ask their friends’ advice.
+They had a particular need or desire, and they were looking for an item that would suit– or at least come close.

 person woman eyes face